Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool ('default tool for header/footer content'), when not to use it ('Do NOT use batch_update_doc with create_header_footer just to set header/footer text'), and names the alternative ('batch_update_doc').
-It also clarifies prerequisites ('You do NOT need to create a header/footer separately').
+Description explicitly tells the agent when to use this tool ('default tool for header/footer content') and when not to use alternatives ('Do NOT use batch_update_doc with create_header_footer just to set header/footer text'), naming the alternative and explaining why the low-level approach is inferior ('only for advanced section-break workflows and can fail').

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.